-- Turnover of Rs 655 crores.
+- Turnover of Rs.
+623.30 crores.

-- EBITDA is Rs212 crore in FY 2015 an increase of 6.3 % over the previous year. - PATwas Rs6.22 crore.
+- EBITDA is Rs.
+207 crores in FY 2015-16 an increase of 6.3 % over the previous year.

-- EPS (basic) in the FY 2014-15 is Rs 4.19 as against Rs 1.12 in the previous year.
+- EPS (basic) in the FY 2015-16 is Rs.
+3.38 as against Rs.
+4.19 in the previous year.

-With these thoughts and feelings I would like to take this opportunity towholeheartedly thank the Central and State Governments Shareholders Investors BankersFinancial Institutions Regulators Suppliers Media and Customers for their consistent and constant support.
-Iwish to express appreciation to my colleagues on the Board and our employees for theirthought Leadership dedication and commitment.
-I am indeed grateful to you all for yourcooperation and the trust you have reposed in us.
+With these thoughts and feelings I would like to take this opportunity towholeheartedly thank the Central and State Governments Shareholders Investors BankersFinancial Institutions Regulators Suppliers Media and Customers for their consistentand constant support.
+I wish to express appreciation to my colleagues on the Board and ouremployees for their thought Leadership dedication and commitment.
+I am indeed grateful toyou all for your cooperation and the trust you have reposed in us.

 With warm and very best regards